hadi2f244/free-me/README.md

 # Ansible Collection - hadi2f244.free_me

-An Ansible collection containing different proxy and VPN clients.
+A versatile Ansible collection for proxy and VPN clients.

 # Motivation

 I created this *Ansible collection* with a deep motivation to empower DevOps, SRE, and sysadmins in regions facing filtering and sanctions, such as Iran.
 My goal is to help them overcome the obstacles they encounter when trying to install essential tools like *Docker* and *Kubernetes*.
 I provided practical solutions within Ansible playbooks, including addressing issues like installing Kubernetes with *Kubespray*, package installations, and downloading container images.

 # Components/Roles
 Every type of client is in a different role.
 Some of them are VPN/proxy clients and some are just a connection to a proxy.

+"The main idea is to simplify all the solutions to work as `on` and `off` module.
+In Ansible it means all of starting/connecting and stopping/disconnecting steps are done in `on.yml` and `off.yml` respectively"

-This is the list of roles:
+List of roles:

 Proxy connectors: